atwx/silverstripe-vitehelper/README.md

 ## Editor CSS

-As the build files have hashes, we need to get the correct file name for the editor css.
+As the build files have hashes, the module needs to get the correct file name for the editor css.

 You can use the following in your `mysite.yml` to get the correct file name: